 Think about the last time you bought a product or hired a service.
 Chances are that you researched a range of providers beforehand and eventually selected the business that had the best testimonials, social media comments, reviews or feedback around their product or service.

 These are all forms of case studies – the most important marketing aspect of business when it comes to gaining new clients and obtaining reputable credibility.

-In a world full of scams, quality case studies go a long way to putting the customer at ease and earning their trust.
-But just how can you implement case studies into your business content?
-It’s simple, the steps below have all the answers.
+In a world full of scams, quality case studies go a long way to putting customers at ease and earning their trust.
+How do you implement case studies into your business content?
+It’s simple – and the steps below have the answer.

 1. Ask your clients if they’ll give you a case study

-Like with everything in life, you don’t get anything if you don’t ask.
+Like anything in life, you won’t receive if you don’t enquire.
 To get some positive testimonials about your business off the bat, simply ask your clients.

 2. Dedicate a section of your website to case studies

 Once you have your case studies, it’s important to maximise their visibility.
 Having them displayed on your website is a great approach.

 As you’ll see on our website we have an in-depth case study page.
 The structure of these case studies is paramount.
 It’s important to outline the initial challenges the business you worked with was facing.
 Next, detail the strategy undertaken to overcome these hurdles.
 Finally, show the result of your work – a successful outcome.

 As well as adding a dedicated thorough case study page on your website, it’s a good idea to display testimonials on your home page.
 Glowing quotes from various people you’ve worked with add integrity to your business straight away.